 I saw my doctor a few days later and it was decided to stop the lithium (which I already had) and we made some changes and started another medication.

-To this day we do not know for sure weather it was an allergic reaction or just a random reaction that my body had to lithium.
+To this day we do not know for sure whether it was an allergic reaction or just a random reaction that my body had to lithium.
 But whenever I have to see a doctor or go to a hospital and they ask if I have any allergies I always reply “Lithium”.
 I want it on my chart just in case something happens and I end up admitted for something and they start treating me with it and I am not able to tell them.

 I am curious to know what your experiences with Lithium are.
 Good or bad experiences.
 Comment and let me know.